How the Aid and Development Industry Enables Sexual Abusers

 Photo: Miguel Alcantara/Unsplash

 Without warning, without provocation, and less than ten minutes into our work-centric conversation, Dillon Case, the American executive producer of the political satire TV show, where I worked as a writer, propositioned me for sex with the casual, confident tone of a diner ordering a familiar meal at a familiar restaurant.
-His demand was shocking as it was incongruous and would certainly have initiated a severe case of cognitive dissonance in a more conscientious person because only seconds before, he had christened himself a feminist for seemingly pushing the show’s Nigerian broadcasters to hire more women into the male-dominated writers’ room.
+His ambush of a demand, shocking as it was incongruous, would certainly have initiated a severe case of cognitive dissonance in a more conscientious person because only seconds before, he had christened himself a feminist for seemingly pushing the show’s Nigerian broadcasters to hire more women into the male-dominated writers’ room.

-When it dawned on him that whatever fantasies regarding my body he’d cooked up in his head would not materialise, his confusion curdled to irritation and then disdain.
-And though it took him a while to reach that conclusion, to experience the same range of emotions I did in the few seconds of him uttering those insulting, incendiary words, at least, he was finally on the same plane as me.
-Except, he now saw a need to control the narrative, one that required erasing the blob of guilt on his tattered conscience and patching his perforated ego.
-So he warned me not to breathe a word of his sexual misconduct to anyone and not to contact him, an odd demand considering it was he who had gone out of his way to harass me on separate days.
-In a way, his utterance mirrored the pathetic attempts of an upset cat-caller trying to convince a woman she’s ugly after trying but failing to get her attention, all in a bid to cover for his lack of self-respect and public humiliation.
+When it dawned on him that whatever fantasies he’d cooked up in his head regarding my body would not materialise, his confusion curdled to irritation and then disdain, mirroring the same range of emotions I experienced in the few seconds of hearing his insulting, incendiary demand.
+Except, he now saw a need to control the narrative, one that required erasing the blob of guilt from his memory to appease his tattered conscience and patch his perforated ego.
+So he warned me not to breathe a word of his sexual misconduct to anyone and not to contact him, a deliberately manipulative gambit to expunge the fact that it was he who had gone out of his way to contact and harass me on separate days.
+In a way, his actions recalled the pathetic attempts of a slighted cat-caller trying to convince his unimpressed female target that she’s ugly as a means of making up for his public humiliation and lack of self-respect.

-Case’s stratagem, clearly, was to silence and disappear me, a trick to delude himself into thinking that I didn’t exist since it’s impossible to sexually harass a ghost.
+Clearly, Case’s stratagem was to silence and disappear me, a trick to delude himself into thinking that I didn’t exist since it’s impossible to sexually harass a ghost.
 In other words, he needed to believe he wasn’t a sexual predator.

-Case’s duplicitous espousal of women’s rights, coupled with his wilful refusal to see how the actions of sexual abusers like himself reinforce gender inequality, aligns perfectly with the ethos of the male-dominated aid and development industry he inhabits, an industry that purports to cater to the world’s vulnerable but continues to attract and shield sexual predators from accountability.
+Case’s duplicitous espousal of women’s rights, coupled with his wilful refusal to see how the actions of sexual abusers like himself reinforce gender inequality, aligns perfectly with the ethos of the male-dominated aid and development industry he inhabits, an industry that purports to care for the world’s vulnerable but continues to attract and shield sexual predators from accountability.

 For instance, a 2018 investigation by Britain’s The Times newspaper revealed that the charity Oxfam covered up claims of sexual misconduct levelled at its employees who worked in Haiti in the wake of the 2010 earthquake.
-One of the men involved in the sexual exploitation scandal previously worked for the charity Merlin in Liberia, where he was forced out over similar allegations involving sex workers.
+One of the men involved in the sexual exploitation scandal previously worked in Liberia with the charity Merlin, where he was forced out over similar allegations involving sex workers.
 Incidentally, in 2010, Oxfam fired its Nigeria country manager who accused a senior colleague of attempted rape in a case that was later discovered the charity grossly mishandled.

-This lack of accountability not only allows sexual abusers to carry on with their vile deeds but permits them to move on to other jobs in the industry untrammelled and undetected, an egregious breach of fiduciary duties that no organisation should tolerate, let alone those in the business of aiding the world’s vulnerable.
+This lack of accountability not only allows sexual abusers to perpetrate their vile deeds with impunity but permits them to move on to other jobs in the industry untrammelled and undetected in an egregious breach of fiduciary duties that no organisation should tolerate, let alone those in the business of aiding the world’s vulnerable.

-“Certainly, we never will engage in any business of any nature with Dillon [Case] going forward,” he wrote at the end of his July 2021 email.
+“Certainly, we never will engage in any business of any nature with Dillon [Case] going forward,” he wrote at the end of his July 2021 email to me.

 Whether he communicated that information to CIMA and its network, and it was ignored remains unclear.
 But the following year, the National Endowment for Democracy—CIMA’s parent entity—sponsored a political satire show in Kenya co-produced by Case’s company, Pilot Media Initiatives.

 As for OSIWA, its ombudsman for Africa who was investigating my claim passed away in 2021, news that only came to my knowledge upon enquiring about the resolution one year after my initial email.
-And although the charity’s executive director Ibrahima Aidara replied that its human resources department would take up the mantle in the interim, there’s been no update on the investigation from the organisation despite repeated requests for feedback, meaning the case is now stuck in limbo.
+And though the charity’s executive director Ibrahima Aidara replied that its human resources department would take up the mantle in the interim, there’s been no update on the investigation from the organisation despite repeated requests for feedback, meaning the case is now in limbo.
 Similarly, OSIWA’s co-sponsoring partner FCDO ostensibly couldn’t launch its own independent investigation on the premise that OSIWA and Case’s production company were downstream partners, and the onus therefore lay with the project’s primary grantor, OSIWA.
-(At the time of publication, Open Society still had no ombudsman for Africa, two years after the death of the previous one.)
+(At the time of publication, Open Society still had no ombudsman for Africa, two years after the death of the previous one.
+The one responsible for the Americas region never responded to my email either.)

 Have you ever raped, sexually assaulted or harassed anyone while on deployment?